devzendo/parachute-fpga-p1/NOTEBOOK.md

 Project starts with determining which instructions would be required to support eForth.
 There are only 30!
 See the _docs/INSTRUCTIONS.md_ file.

+## 23 Jan 2023

+Started enumerating the instructions, opcodes, and the specification of each from the compiler writer's guide.